 Overview

-Pixaera is a VR-based health and safety training platform built for global enterprises operating in high-risk industries — oil and gas, construction, logistics.
-The mission is simple and urgent: make safety training so good that workers actually retain it, and so accessible that no worker gets left behind because of hardware costs, language barriers, or poor connectivity.
+Pixaera is a VR-based health and safety training platform built for global enterprises operating in high-risk industries — oil & gas, construction, manufacturing, etc. The mission is simple and urgent: make safety training so good that workers actually retain it, and so accessible that no worker gets left behind because of hardware costs, language barriers or poor connectivity.

-I joined as Lead Product Designer across a fully remote team, owning the end-to-end design of four major product initiatives that collectively transformed how Pixaera could scale.
+I joined as Lead Product Designer across a fully remote team, owning the end-to-end design of five major product initiatives that significantly expanded Pixaera’s product offering to align with client needs.

 Reach expansion